-To the unbeliever, Forest Folk are those fantasy human-like creatures that live within the words and between pages of books.
+To the unbeliever, they’re just those fantasy human-like creatures that live within the world between pages of books.

 Believers, on the other hand, think it is the folly and arrogance of man to believe that we humans are the only high-intelligence, thinking, speaking, and communicating creatures on earth.